aws-samples/rekognition-user-vectors/README.md

 ## Improving Accuracy of Rekognition Face Search with User Vectors
-### Face matching of images against a private collection of users faces
+### Face search of images against a private collection of users faces
 ![results](./results.jpeg)

 ---